 No, we are impartial and our customers decide who they want to go with.

 Why should we go with you and not direct?

-Working with 24 suppliers we can screen the best offers for you, saving you time and money.
-We are an established business in the UK, with over 50 staff, and have been looking after energy procurement for over 9 years, looking after 10,000 sites in the UK.
+Working with 24 suppliers we can find the best offers for you, saving you time and money.
+We are an established business in the UK, with over 50 staff, looking after over 10,000 sites in the UK.

 How long do I have to wait to get my prices?

 As soon as we are able to view a copy of your bills and have a signed LOA, we will be able to search for the best prices for you.
 Depending on your meter and consumption, we will be able to generate prices in just minutes, or for larger consumers, 5 working days.